-Personal Banking serves clients with funds under management of over €60,000 each.
+Personal Banking ("PB") serves clients with funds under management of over €50,000 each, with at least four active products and services.

-Eurobank offers a range of services to its Personal Banking customers, including dedicated physical and virtual relationship managers accredited by the Bank of Greece, "branded" branch space, global statements, a newsletter, an exclusive phone banking line and lifestyle privileges, such as travel and real estate.
+Eurobank offers a range of services to its Personal Banking customers, including dedicated physical and virtual relationship managers, accredited by the BoG, "branded" branch space, global statements, newsletters, exclusive phone banking line and lifestyle privileges regarding travel and real estate.

 Eurobank remains dedicated to its goal of providing top-class personal banking customer service.
-The Personal Banking executives focus on applying an integrated client-centric approach to meet the needs of affluent customers, by informing them regularly about relevant products and services, investment options and alternative services available to them, including elite events and product offers that recognise their loyalty.
+Personal Banking relationship managers focus on delivering an integrated client-centric approach to meet the needs of PB Top Prime & Prime customers, by informing them regularly about relevant products and services.
+Furthermore, adopting a holistic approach aiming at enhancing customer experience, Eurobank provides investment solutions, bancassurance products and loans, along with elite client events and premium offers that recognise their loyalty.